Maia Sørensen

-Maia Sørensen (born 11 August 2004) is a Danish figure skater.
+Maia Sørensen (born 11 August 2004) is a Danish retired figure skater.
 She is a two-time Danish national champion.

-Sørensen has represented Denmark at three ISU Championships — the 2022 European Championships, 2019 World Junior Championships and 2020 World Junior Championships.
+She represented Denmark at three ISU Championships — the 2022 European Championships, 2019 World Junior Championships and 2020 World Junior Championships.

-Personal life
+Early life

 Sørensen was born on 11 August 2004 in Vancouver, British Columbia, Canada.
+She began skating in 2009 in her hometown of Herlev, Denmark.